alexandropinto/datasciencecoursera-3/CodeBook.md

 * Time Domain Gravity Acceleration Euclidean Norm Standard Deviation

-This was further broken down by subject (of which there were 30) and activity which consisted of:
+This was further broken down by subject (of which there were 30) and activity (6) which consisted of:

 * WALKING
-* WALKING_UPSTAIRS
+* WALKING UPSTAIRS
-* WALKING_DOWNSTAIRS
+* WALKING DOWNSTAIRS
 * SITTING
 * STANDING
 * LAYING

 Resulting in a total of 180 (30*6) columns.
+30 Volunteers with 6 activities each.

 EXPERIMENTAL STUDY DESIGN
 -------------------------